RedHatQE/firewatch/docs/cli_usage_guide.md

 Usage: firewatch report [OPTIONS]

 Options:
+  --gitleaks                      If set, firewatch will perform a gitleaks
+                                  detect scan on the job directory
+                                  (/tmp/12345) that is created to hold logs and results for a job following execution.
   --verbose-test-failure-reporting-ticket-limit INTEGER
                                   Used to limit the number of bugs created when --verbose-test-reporting is set.
 If not